wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

      ![](./images/media/image12.png)

     d.
 The **Transformation Advisor** application is started, **right-click** the application URL link and select **Open Link** to launch it in a web browser window.

-     The URL is displayed in the output from the TA command: [**http://server0.gym.lan:3000**](http://server0.gym.lan:3000)
+     The URL is displayed in the output from the TA command: **http://server0.gym.lan:3000**.

      ![](./images/media/image13.png)

      The **Transformation Advisor** Home page is displayed in the Web Browser.

      ![](./images/media/image14.png)

-    In the next section, you will create a new “**Workspace**” in Transformation Advisor and upload the saved results from the scan of a WebSphere Application Server that has a single application deployed, named “PlantsByWebSphere”.
+    In the next section, you will create a new “**Workspace**” in Transformation Advisor and upload the saved results from the scan of a WebSphere Application Server that has a single application deployed, named **PlantsByWebSphere**.

 ## 1.3 Create new workspace and upload scan results from a WebSphere Application Server